surveyjs/survey-library/docs/design-survey-merge-question-values.md

 # Merge Question Values

 You can merge values from multiple questions into a single array or object.
 This functionality enables you to split complex forms into connected parts.
-For example, you can create a form in which users enter a list of employees in one question and fill out details about them in another question.
+For example, you can create a form where users enter a list of employees in one question and fill out details about them in another question.
 If you associate the questions with each other, their values will be merged into a single array.

 To associate two questions, assign the `name` value of a main question to the `valueName` property of other questions.
 For example, the following code associates a [Matrix Dynamic](https://surveyjs.io/Documentation/Library?id=questionmatrixdynamicmodel) with a [Panel Dynamic](https://surveyjs.io/Documentation/Library?id=questionpaneldynamicmodel).
 Together they produce an `employees` array of objects.
-The Matrix Dynamic supplies the `employess-name` field values; the Panel Dynamic supplies the `address` and `phone` field values.
+The Matrix Dynamic supplies the `employees-name` field values; the Panel Dynamic supplies the `address` and `phone` field values.

 ```js
 const surveyJson = {